sick2as/pythondev/README.md

-# pythondev
+# Python Spider Fighter
-Python game textbased currently just fixing some  basic errors
+Python Game that is finally finished after a weekend of game dev
 # Updates
-- added dev tools
-- made code easy to read
+- Formatted code for easier time reading/editing
--
+- Finished Game!!!!